Xentrk/x3mRouting/README.md

       * one or more IPv4 address when creating an IPSET list.
       * one or more search criteria for domain names when using the 'autoscan' option.
       * that a routing rule to be applied to a single LAN IP addresses or IP address range.
+      * one or more IPSET lists for VPN Server to IPSET routing.
     * Added ability to display usage notes by passing the 'help' parameter
 ````
       x3mRouting help